KTAJ-TV

-KTAJ-TV (channel 16) is a religious television station licensed to St. Joseph, Missouri, United States, serving the St. Joseph and Kansas City markets as an owned-and-operated station of the Trinity Broadcasting Network (TBN).
-The station's transmitter is located at the intersection of East 23rd Street and Topping Avenue in Kansas City's Blue Valley section.
+KTAJ-TV (channel 16) is a religious television station licensed to St. Joseph, Missouri, United States, serving the St. Joseph and Kansas City markets.
+The station is owned by the Trinity Broadcasting Network (TBN).
+KTAJ-TV's transmitter is located at the intersection of East 23rd Street and Topping Avenue in Kansas City's Blue Valley section.

 KTAJ-TV formerly operated from studios on Northwest Seymour Avenue in the Tiffany Springs area of Kansas City.
 That facility was one of several closed by TBN in 2019 following the Federal Communications Commission (FCC)'s repeal of the "Main Studio Rule", which required full-service television stations like KTAJ-TV to maintain facilities in or near their communities of license.

-Although KTAJ-TV mainly serves the Kansas City area, it is officially assigned by Nielsen to the St. Joseph market due to the location of its city of license.
-The station has been available on cable television providers in both the St. Joseph and Kansas City markets since its sign-on, although Charter Spectrum (in the immediate Kansas City area), Comcast Xfinity, Consolidated Communications, AT&T U-verse and Google Fiber do not carry KTAJ but do carry TBN's national feed.
+Although KTAJ-TV mainly serves the Kansas City area, because St. Joseph is a separate media market, it is officially assigned by Nielsen to that community and market.
+The station has been available on cable television providers in both the St. Joseph and Kansas City markets since its sign-on, though national providers usually choose to carry the national TBN feed instead outside cases where KTAJ's main channel is required to be carried under must-carry provisions.

 Overview

-The station first signed on the air on October 15, 1986, and was built and signed on by All American Television, as an affiliate of the Trinity Broadcasting Network.
+The station first signed on the air on October 15, 1986, and was built and signed on by All American Television (unrelated to the syndicator of the same name), as an affiliate of the Trinity Broadcasting Network.
 In 2000, KTAJ was purchased by TBN, along with the other All American Television stations.
 KTAJ is the only full-power TBN station in the state of Missouri, and was one of only two stations licensed to St. Joseph—alongside ABC affiliate KQTV (channel 2)—until the June 2012 sign-on of Fox affiliate KNPN-LD (channel 26)—although KQTV remains the only local full-power commercial television station licensed to the city (two other low-power stations owned by KNPN parent News-Press & Gazette Company have signed on since that point—KBJO-LD (now KNPG-LD; channel 21) and KNPG-LD (now KCJO-LD; channel 30)).

-As KTAJ-TV's virtual digital channel is mapped as "16" (its former analog channel assignment), NBC affiliate KNPG-LD instead maps its virtual channel as 21 to avoid co-channel mapping issues with KTAJ.

 Local programming

-Locally produced programs that are taped in the station's Kansas City studios include local versions of TBN's flagship program Praise the Lord and Joy in Our Town, a public affairs program format that is produced by TBN partner stations on a local basis.
+Until the Main Studio repeal, KTAJ produced and aired local versions of TBN's flagship program Praise the Lord and Joy in Our Town, a public affairs program.